-Fort Point was built between 1853 and 1861 by the U.S. Army Engineers as part of a defense system of forts planned for the protection of San Francisco Bay.
+Fort Point was built between 1853 and 1861 by U.S. Army Engineers as part of a defense system of forts planned to protect San Francisco Bay.
 Designed at the height of the Gold Rush, the fort and its companion fortifications would protect the Bay’s important commercial and military installations against foreign attack.
 The fort was built in the Army’s traditional “Third System” style of military architecture (a standard adopted in the 1820s).
 It would be the only fortification of this impressive design constructed west of the Mississippi River.
 This fact bears testimony to the importance the military gave San Francisco and the goldfields during the 1850s.

 Although Fort Point never saw battle, the building has tremendous significance due to its military history, architecture, and association with maritime history.

 After the Civil War, Fort Point became underutilized and was used intermittently as an army barracks.
 The pre-Civil War cannons, so valuable when initially installed, became obsolete and eventually removed.
 During World War II, the Army remodeled Fort Point as a detention barracks, though the building was never ultimately used for that purpose.
 During the 1920s, the property was used by the Presidio for housing unmarried officers and different military trade schools.